 When more than one part is selected for editing, you can hold down one of the buttons until it stops blinking to change which part is displayed on the screen.
-In addition, when you double-press to select multiple parts for editing, the last button that you release will designate the part that is displayed on the screen.
+In addition, when you hold down the MODE button to select multiple parts for editing, the last button that you release will designate the part that is displayed on the screen.